FullStack-HY/FullStack-Hy.github.io/src/content/4/en/part4b.md

 ![Warning to read docs on connecting mongoose to jest](../../images/4/8a.png)

-[One way](https://stackoverflow.com/questions/50687592/jest-and-mongoose-jest-has-detected-opened-handles)  to get rid of this is to create to the project root file <i>test-teardown.js</i> with the following content
+[One way](https://stackoverflow.com/questions/50687592/jest-and-mongoose-jest-has-detected-opened-handles) to get rid of this is to create to the <i>tests</i> directory a file <i>teardown.js</i> with the following content

 ```js
 module.exports = () => {